ElinVoss/omnimeta-saga-universe/archives/4th.md

 - Jhace and Tiffani as humans: competent, scarred, genuinely in love.
 - Crises as material failures: infrastructure, factions, civic corruption, environmental catastrophe.
 - Gods as philosophy: ambitious humans embodying principles, awakening post-N5 as consequence.
-- Tiffani's death as permanent: sacrifice that triggers the Fathombreak, grief that shatters seals.
+- Tiffani's death as permanent: sacrifice that triggers the Steal Breaks Open, grief that shatters seals.

 **No orchestration.** No foreshadowing.
 No cosmic manipulation visible until N30.